 Have the targets that were set for health been met?

 The government's targets were set out in policy documents – such as the NHS Plan of 2000 – and through Public Service Agreements (PSAs), which set out priorities for the expenditure allocated by Treasury spending reviews.
 The Department of Health publishes a report every autumn that tracks achievement against PSA targets.
 Many of the targets have been met or seen considerable progress, with the exception of targets to reduce inequalities in health status.
 The main targets, with an indication of whether they have been met, are below.
-Click on the links for more information about each target.

 So what's wrong with targets?